 These issues indicate the seals around your windows have failed, letting precious hot or cold air escape your home.
 Your furnace and air conditioner work hard to regulate the temperature in your home, and escaping air makes them work even harder.
 This isn’t just bad news for your attempts at Gluggaveður.
 Leaky windows will increase the cost of your bills, and significant damage like decay could also lead to severe structural issues in the future.

 Because it’s expensive, upgrading your windows is a lasting energy solution that relies on long-term savings.
-Like any big project, long-term savings can be daunting at the start, but it’s a lot easier when you have a money saving guide to help you stick to your goal.
+Like any big project, long-term savings can be daunting at the start, but it’s a lot easier when you have a money saving guide to help you stick to your goal and save money.
 This guide includes daily, weekly, monthly, and even yearly changes you can make to free up more cash for your windows.
-Best of all, these simple tips work whatever your goal is — whether it’s upgrading your home or financing a long-awaited tropical vacation.
+Best of all, these simple tips work with whatever your goal is — whether it’s upgrading your home or financing a long-awaited tropical vacation.

 Saving up for energy-efficient windows can be a considerable financial investment, and you might find that your wallet is a bit thin while you squirrel away the necessary funds.
 Slow and steady may work for some households, but for those facing necessary repairs they can’t ignore, this tedious saving style doesn’t help.

-For unavoidable repairs on your pre-existing windows, you may use installment loans as a potential stopgap.
+For unavoidable and unexpected repairs on your pre-existing windows, you may consider applying for installment loans as a potential stopgap.
 This may be an option when your savings are too small to take on necessary maintenance, allowing you to improve the insulation of any window in your home — and your doors, too!

 Like damaged windows, gaps in the weather stripping or caulking around windows and doors cause heat loss in the winter and heat gain in the summer.
 You can limit this unwanted heat exchange by filling in any gaps, cracks, or other damage you find.
 It’s a simple fix that can conserve a lot of energy without a lot of upfront investment.
 You can save even more if you do it yourself.

-If you aren’t sure where to start, This Old House has a simple guide for first-time weather stripping DIYers.
-You can also watch this convenient video if you’re ready to wield a caulking gun.
-These tasks shouldn’t take you more than a weekend afternoon to complete, yet when done right, they could save up to 10 percent on your bills every year.
+If you aren’t sure where to start, This Old House Ventures, LLC has a simple guide for first-time weather stripping DIYers.
+You can also look for tutorials to help you wield a caulking gun.
+These tasks shouldn’t take you more than a weekend afternoon to complete, yet when done right, they could help you save money on your bills every year.